 No matter your goals, your event marketing plan should help your organization stand out and make a positive impression.
 The right strategies will help you create a more meaningful, long-lasting relationship with your prospects and buyers.
-For pointers on how to create an event marketing plan that works, read the following list of ten tips to help your team gain inspiration!
+Use the following event marketing tools, tips, and strategies to help your team gain inspiration!

-Before your team starts planning any event, remember to define your goals and objectives.
+Before your team starts planning any event, remember to define your goals, objectives, and key performance indicators (KPIs).
 Many planners make the mistake of diving right into planning without first considering this crucial part of the event marketing process.
 You’ll find that your ROI will be much higher if you take time to plan out milestones, as well as how you plan to measure your success.

-So, what data points should you track?
-The answer is it’s up to you!
-If you’re unsure of where to begin, a study by CVENT suggests tracking “financial results, event attendance, lead generation and overall awareness” by conducting a post-event analysis, to be most successful.
+A study by CVENT suggests tracking “financial results, event attendance, lead generation, and overall awareness” by conducting a post-event analysis to be most successful.
 This allows you to track your conversion rate from “attendee” to “lead” so you can set a benchmark for future events.

 Most planners would agree that no two events are the same.
 Each one is unique and serves its own purpose.
 From event type to theme, there is an endless number of factors that can change from one event to the next.
-If your team has been assigned to plan an event (or if you are in the process of researching which events are worth your time and money), start with the basics to avoid getting overwhelmed.
-For example:
+If your team has been assigned to plan an event (or if you are in the process of researching which events are worth your time and money), you'll need to give your team a roadmap for success.